edheltzel/dotfiles/README.md

 ##### SSH Commit Signing

-> I would highly recommend you use your SSH key to "simplify signing Git commits and tags" for both Github and Gitlab.
+> This is the my preferred way setup for Git Commit/Tag Signing.
+Using your SSH key "simplifies signing Git commits and tags" on both Github and Gitlab.
 This is a great way to secure your commits and verify that you are the one making the commits, without all the setup and maintaining hassle GPG can come with.
 IDK why but sometimes it just stops working ¯\_(ツ)_/¯

 - [Git Merge Workshop - Simplify Signing with SSH](https://github.com/git-merge-workshops/simplify-signing-with-ssh/tree/main)
 - [Gitlab SSH Commit Signing Doc](https://docs.gitlab.com/ee/user/project/repository/ssh_signed_commits/)